 Access your test server

-Once your Pod is Running, you can access your HTTP server by an external port and a hostname, specified in the Network panel in the Pod’s page:
+- Once your Pod is Running, you can access your HTTP server by an external port and a hostname, specified in the Network panel on the Pod’s page.

 Port was created automatically from the config, specified in example-sanic-server.yaml.
 Note, that such label is required to display the port in your Puzl Dashboard: